Improving Power Spectrum Estimation using Multitapering: Efficient asteroseismic analyses for understanding stars, the Milky Way, and beyond: Power Spectrum Estimation in Asteroseismology

 \subsection{Sampling of Time-Series Data}

-The irregularity of Kepler time-series and other space-based observations makes spectral estimation in asteroseismology challenging.
-The statistical behavior of spectral estimators in the regularly-sampled case is well understood, making detection of periodic signals in time-series reliable.
-One such non-parametric estimator with the simplest statistical behaviour is the \textit{classical periodogram} \citep{schuster_1898}.
+The irregularity of Kepler time-series and other space-based observations makes power spectrum estimation in asteroseismology challenging.
+The statistical behavior of power spectrum estimators in the regularly-sampled case is well understood, making detection of periodic signals in time-series reliable.
+One such estimator with the simplest statistical behaviour is the \textit{classical periodogram} \citep{schuster_1898}.
 This estimator is commonly used and is given by